fitzgeraldkd/blog-posts/navigating-objects/navigating-objects.md

 // => false
 ```

 All right!
-So we got the property we were looking for and it returns a value of `false`, but how does this all work?
+So we got the property we were looking for and it returns the expected value of `false`, but how does this all work?
 Let's break this down:
 1. `fetchResults` is the object returned from the API request as described above.
 1. `.near_earth_objects` accesses the object that contains all the dates.
 1. `['2015-09-07']` accesses the array of objects for the desired date.
 Note that **bracket notation is required** here for two reasons: